Joseous/power_bi_project/electronic_sales.md

-# 📊 Power BI Project: Electronics Sales Data

-## 📌 Project Overview
-This project walks through the complete Power BI workflow using a real-world **electronics sales dataset** containing messy and inconsistent data.

-The goal is to **clean, transform, analyze, and visualize** the data to generate meaningful business insights for decision-making in an electronics retail business.

----

-## 🎯 Objective
-- Clean and standardize dirty sales data
-- Perform data analysis using DAX
-- Build a structured data model
-- Create an interactive dashboard
-- Develop a detailed Power BI report

----

-## 🧹 Step 1: Data Cleaning

-Data cleaning ensures accuracy, consistency, and usability of the dataset.

-### ✅ Key Tasks

-#### 1. Ensure Consistent Data Types
-- Convert `OrderDate` → Date format
-- Convert `SalesAmount`, `Profit`, `ShippingCost` → Numeric
-- Remove invalid text values in numeric/date columns

-#### 2. Fix Spelling Errors
-- Standardize product names (e.g., *Samsung Galaxy S21*)
-- Correct country names and customer emails

-#### 3. Handle Missing Values
-- Identify null/blank values in:
-  - Profit
-  - SalesAmount
-  - ShippingCost
-- Decide to:
-  - Remove
-  - Replace (impute)
-  - Fill with defaults

-#### 4. Handle Invalid Entries
-- Replace or clean entries like:
-  - `"Anonymous"`
-  - `"N/A"`
-- Flag suspicious rows (e.g., missing customer in paid transactions)

-#### 5. Standardize Formats
-- Normalize currency values:
-  - `USD`, `usd`, `US Dollar` → **USD**
-- Ensure consistent date formats

----

-## 📊 Step 2: Data Analysis

-Use **DAX (Data Analysis Expressions)** to derive key insights.

-### 📌 Key Measures

-#### 1. Total Sales
+# Power BI Project: Electronics Sales Data

+## Objective
+This project is designed to guide you through the entire Power BI workflow for a real-world scenario involving dirty sales data.
+You will clean, analyze, and model the data to create a dashboard and a detailed report with key business insights.
+The dataset contains inconsistent data, missing values, and currency discrepancies.
+The goal is to transform this data into useful information for decision-making in an electronics retail business.

+## Step 1: Data Cleaning
+Data cleaning ensures that the dataset is accurate and consistent.

+- Ensure consistency in data types:
+  Convert OrderDate and DeliveryDate to date format.
+Convert SalesAmount, Profit, and ShippingCost to numeric values.
+Remove invalid entries.

+- Check for spelling errors:
+  Standardize product names, country names, and customer emails.
+Ensure similar entries are uniform.

+- Handle missing or incomplete data:
+  Identify blanks in Profit, SalesAmount, and ShippingCost.
+Decide whether to remove, replace, or fill them.

+- Handle pseudonyms and invalid entries:
+  Clean entries such as "Anonymous" or "N/A".
+Flag suspicious records such as missing customer names in valid transactions.

+- Ensure correct data formats:
+  Standardize currencies (e.g., USD, usd, US Dollar → USD).
+Ensure consistent date formatting.

+## Step 2: Data Analysis
+After cleaning, analyze the dataset to extract meaningful insights.

+- Calculate total sales:
+  Determine total revenue from all products.

+- Calculate profit margin:
+  Profit margin is calculated as profit divided by sales amount multiplied by 100.

+- Currency conversion:
+  Research exchange rates and convert all currencies to a single base currency such as USD.

+- Handle missing or incorrect values:
+  Decide whether to exclude or adjust records with missing or extreme values such as negative profit.

+## Step 3: Data Modeling
+Structure the data for efficient analysis.

+- Create dimension tables:
+  Include tables for products, customers, locations, and time.

+- Create fact table:
+  Store transactional data such as OrderID, SalesAmount, Profit, Quantity, and Discount.

+- Create relationships:
+  Link the fact table to dimension tables using appropriate keys.

+- Create time dimension:
+  Include Year, Quarter, Month, Week, Day, and Date for time-based analysis.

+## Step 4: Building the Dashboard
+Create an interactive dashboard to present insights.

+- Key visualizations:
+  KPI cards for total sales, total profit, and profit margin.
+  Bar or column charts for sales by product or region.
+  Line charts for sales trends over time.
+  Pie charts for sales distribution.
+  Map visuals for geographical insights.

+- Use slicers:
+  Add filters for year, region, product category, and customer.

+## Step 5: Creating the Report
+Develop a detailed report with insights.

+- Executive summary:
+  Provide an overview of sales performance, top products, and profitability.

+- Detailed analysis:
+  Analyze sales by region, product performance, and trends over time.

+- Visual insights:
+  Answer key questions such as top-performing products, highest profit regions, and sales trends.

+- Recommendations:
+  Suggest actions such as promoting high-performing products and improving low-profit regions.

+## Report Structure in Power BI

+- Reports contain multiple pages.
+- Each page focuses on a specific analysis area.
+- The first page acts as the main dashboard.
+- Additional pages provide detailed insights.

+### Example Pages
+- Sales overview
+- Product performance
+- Geographical analysis
+- Customer insights

+## Navigation
+Users can move between pages using tabs or buttons.
+Navigation buttons like "Next Page" or "Back to Dashboard" can improve usability.

+## Steps to Organize Pages

+- Create new pages using the "+" button.
+- Rename pages appropriately.
+- Design the first page with KPIs and visuals.
+- Create additional pages for deeper analysis.
+- Add navigation buttons for interactivity.

+## Key Analytical Questions
+- How do exchange rates affect sales?
+- Should missing values be excluded or filled?
+- Do higher discounts increase engagement?
+- How should repeat customers be analyzed?

+## Conclusion
+This project demonstrates the full Power BI workflow including data cleaning, analysis, modeling, and visualization.
+The final output is a comprehensive dashboard and report that provides meaningful insights into the electronics sales business.

 ## PROJECT SOLUTIONs